cpsource/dibit/README.md

 Possible, but certainly very costly.

-Quantum computers are measured in quobits and research has them only at about 10 or so of these.
+Quantum computers are measured in qubits and research has them only at about 10 or so of these.
 This might work on a cypher with a lesser Bit Locality, but would have trouble with the long and variable bit lengths in dibit.